bitcoin-crazy/another-plasma6-coin/README.md

 ## Limitations

 * CoinGecko discards intensive calls.
 I recommend do not use more than 5 widgets at the same time to avoid lose prices or to be blocked.
 * CoinGecko free API is a bit limited and it doesn't make available all possible coins.
+See the __TIP1:__ above.